fsspec/filesystem_spec/docs/source/developer.rst

    git clone https://github.com/fsspec/filesystem_spec
    cd filesystem_spec
-   pip install -e .
+   pip install -e .[dev,doc,test]

-A number of additional dependencies are required to run tests, see "ci/environment*.yml", as well as Docker.
+A number of additional dependencies are required to run tests in full, see "ci/environment*.yml", as well as Docker.
 Most implementation-specific tests should skip if their requirements are not met.